denten-books/plain-text/3-format.md

 of the object.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
-By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
+By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, corrupted even, version of that perfect idea.
 The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect instantiations.
 A computer scientist will recognize in this chain of